captain-fox/airpress/README.md

 wrong with pass package you're trying to sign and compress.

 ## Manage assets in pass package
-Accessing `PKPass` assets that are already added to pass package is as easy as working with dictionary.
+Accessing `PKPass` assets that are already added to pass package is as simple as working with dictionary.

 Retrieve asset:
 ```python